Code-Institute-Submissions/conundrum/README.md

 ##### conundrum.html
 The manual test involved checking:
 - The users file for incorrect answers is created.
-- The welcome message fades away when the close button is clicked.
+- The welcome message fades away after 2 seconds.
-- The rules button toggles rules box as well as the close button only hiding the box.
+- The rules button toggles the rules box as well as the close button only hiding the box.
 - Submitting an empty input field redirects to the same page and keeps any incorrect answers if there are any.
 - Entering a incorrect answer: deducts 1 point from the score, deduct 1 remaining guess and displays that answer in the "incorrect guesses" box.
 - Correct and incorrect answers, and skips are displayed in the questions container including the amount added or taken off.
-- Entering an incorrect answer 10 times redirects to the next page as well as having a total of 10 points deducted plus another point because it also a skip.
+- Entering an incorrect answer 10 times redirects to the next page as well as having a total of 10 points deducted plus another point because it is also a skip.
 - Answering correctly redirects to the next question, adds 10 points to the score, clears the incorrect answers and refreshes the remaining guesses.
 - All links work and redirect to the appropriate pages.
 - The different combination of correct answers, incorrect answers, skips all total the score up appropriately.